 3.6 Describe the practice used to evaluate the extent to which both the leadership of the organization and its front-line staff meet customer needs and expectations.

-4.2 Describe the process that is used to incorporate the results of key performance metrics into a systematic evaluation that supports improvement of key processes, decision making and innovation, and achieving continuous improvement within the facilities departments.
-Include discussions on ROI calculations.
+4.3 Describe how the key performance measures are used in a systematic evaluation that supports improvement of key processes, decision making, innovation, and achieving continuous improvement within the facilities departments.
+Include a description of ROI calculations.

-5.2 Describe employee recognition programs and practices and how they are used to encourage, recognize, and reward improved performance.
+5.4 Describe employee recognition programs and practices and how they contribute to the enhancement of their various communities – both personal and professional, and how they are used to encourage, recognize, and reward improved performance.